-Also, if you have already appeared for prelims or are enough prepared, self-assessment with Prelims Test Series would be recommended, before taking the preparation to next step.
+And those who are appearing for prelims this year, first of all, we strongly advise them to go for self-assessment and must enroll for Prelims Test Series.
 Chanakya IAS Academy is what we would recommend based on our research and analysis, you can always opt for others whichever suits best to your need.
-But the point is, enroll for the one!
+But the point is, enrol for the one!
 Because Prelims Test Series would undoubtedly help you in many ways.

-And for all those who are targeting at UPSC Civil services examination 2018 for their first attempt – Buck up fellas, clock is ticking by!
-Either begin the full-fledged preparation now with the complete course for UPSC Preparation, or opt for a Short Term Program for Prelims, as Civil Services Prelims exam is just 5 months away.
-Click to refer.
-Most of other academies also provide short term courses though, so you can also opt for either Vajiram or Rau’s.
+And for all those who are targeting at UPSC Civil services examination 2020/21 – Buck up fellas, the clock is ticking by!
+Either begin the full-fledged preparation now with the complete course for UPSC Preparation or opt for a Short Term Program for Prelims, as Civil Services Prelims exam is just 5 months away.

 How about current affairs preparation?